 Yes.
-A one-time opt-in message is automatically sent if the court has your cell phone number and you have an upcoming hearing, or a hearing on your case is scheduled, rescheduled, or cancelled.
+A message is automatically sent if your cell phone number is associated with a Circuit Court or Tax Court case and there is an upcoming hearing or a hearing has been scheduled, rescheduled, or cancelled.
 The message will look similar to this:

 --------------------------------A hearing for case [case number] in the [location] County Circuit Court is scheduled for [date and time].
 For any questions, contact the court at [local court phone number].

 The message will be sent from one of the following phone numbers:

 Contact your local court and provide court staff with your court case number(s) and your cell phone number.
 After you receive an initial message from the court you will begin receiving text message hearing reminders and updates.

 Notifications are sent when a hearing on your case is scheduled, rescheduled, or cancelled.
 You will also receive reminders 7 days and 1 day before your court hearing.